 By contrast, the pull approach focuses on having a conversation with your customer in order to increase customer loyalty, keep yourself top-of-mind as a brand, and learn more about each customer and their expectations so you can serve them better.
 Bear in mind it’s the user who initiates these conversations – not you.
 The starting point can be clicking a link, talking to a chatbot, or scanning a QR code – anything that signals a customer’s desire to get a response from you.

 This may sound harder than push, because those user actions are happening at different times and with different response rates – but ultimately waiting for customers to act is a good thing, since it increases interaction depth later on.
 (If they contacted you first, they had a reason to do so.)
 Trust and comfort are already there.

 The trouble with tradition: channels running out of steam

 Both push and pull work.
 But here’s the twist: on many existing channels, reaching the customers who count is getting harder and harder.
 Let’s look at why.

 Email: yesterday’s option?

 While email providers have largely solved the spam problem, email as a channel is becoming less and less effective.
 Partly because everyone’s using email marketing – but also because people are simply sending fewer emails.
 Young people particularly prefer other channels for communicating, even in the workplace.
 While over 300bn emails are sent each day, many aren’t threaded conversations between people: they’re CRM content, order updates, and social media alerts.
 So using it to engage customers today has problems.
-Engagement rates are low: in 2023, only around 21% of emails even get opened; a click, signifying minimal engagement, happens to be just 2.62%.
+Engagement rates are low: in 2023, only around 21% of emails even get opened; a click, signifying minimal engagement, happens with just 2.62%.
 And bounces and unsubscribes are common, around a percentage point every time you send a campaign.

 Social media: Organic reach is in decline